Meet the SATA Centre Team

 Andrea made the move to Vancouver Island, where she developed and managed Community, Tertiary, and Hospital Mental Health and Substance Use Systems for Island Health.
 Her educational background includes graduating from BCIT’s Psychiatric Nursing and Registered Nursing Programs, as well as obtaining a Bachelor’s and Master’s of Science in Nursing from UBC.

-In addition to her nursing qualifications, Andrea is a Chopra Certified Meditation Teacher, and a Chopra Seven Spiritual Laws of Yoga Certified Yoga Teacher.
-She has attended training with Eckhart Tolle in Stillness and Presence for Health Care Professionals.
-She has also completed the full coursework at the Institute for Functional Medicine, and is Certified Integrative Psychiatry Insitute Practitioner.
+In addition to her nursing qualifications, Andrea has attended training with Eckhart Tolle in Stillness and Presence for Health Care Professionals.
+She has also completed the full coursework at the Institute for Functional Medicine, and is a Certified Integrative Psychiatry Institute Practitioner.

 After a 30-year career in hospital and community settings, Andrea has transitioned from the confines of conventional psychiatry.
 She now focuses on supporting individuals, groups, and leaders in their journey to recover their full health and unlock their true potential in body, mind, and spirit.